Facts & Statistics

 - Heart & Vascular Institute – A leader and innovator in comprehensive care, research and education offering one of the nation’s largest and most successful heart failure and transplant programs.
 Specialties include electrophysiology, heart valve replacement, interventional cardiology, rehab, cardiac and vascular surgery and preventive services such as Heart Smart® education.

-- Josephine Ford Cancer Institute – One of the largest adult cancer institutes in Michigan, offering services at eight treatment facilities in southeast Michigan and complex surgical care at the Center for Cancer Surgery.
+- Henry Ford Cancer Institute – One of the largest adult cancer institutes in Michigan, offering services at eight treatment facilities in southeast Michigan and complex surgical care at the Center for Cancer Surgery.
 Features include robotic surgery, iMRI, Edge® Radiosurgery System, Novalis® Shaped Beam Radiation TherapyTM, chemotherapy, personalized care plans and support groups.
 The new Henry Ford Cancer Center in Detroit is set to open in 2018.

 - Maplegrove Center – A nationally recognized center for chemical dependency services treating adults, adolescents and their families on the campus of the Henry Ford West Bloomfield Hospital.
 Maplegrove offers a continuum of clinical care options including residential, outpatient and daily treatment, early intervention services and community education.
 Maplegrove is part of Henry Ford Behavioral Health, which also includes the Department of Psychiatry and seven outpatient clinics.